-- The ability to deliver a high quality food and service to your customers.
+- Ability to deliver a high quality food and service to your customers.

 - The ability to handle the finances.

-- The ability to manage yourself and staff members.
+- Ability to manage yourself and staff members.

 Do You Have The Right Mindset To Start A New Food Truck?

 If you aren’t willing to do everything yourself then you are unlikely to be successful at starting a food truck.
-This is especially true when you first start out because new food truck owners often wear the hats of the CEO, Chef, Truck and Equipment Mechanic, Social Media Manager, and Accountant.
+This is especially true when you first start out.
+New food truck owners often wear the hats of the CEO, Chef, Truck and Equipment Mechanic, Social Media Manager, and Accountant.

-If you aren’t willing to participate in every aspect of your mobile food business, then you are likely to fail as a result.
+If you aren’t willing to participate in every aspect of your mobile food business, then you are likely to fail.